Ford Mondeo hatchback - MPG, running costs & CO2

 The Ford Mondeo should be cheap to maintain and run

-While the Volkswagen Passat is available with an all-diesel line-up, the Mondeo is now only offered as a hybrid and a diesel.
+While the rival Volkswagen Passat is available with a choice of petrol, diesel and plug-in hybrid powertrains, the Mondeo is now only offered as a hybrid and a diesel.
 However Ford’s decision to simplify its engine range means that the Mondeo has lost both the 1.0-litre and 1.5-litre Ecoboost petrol engines, and the 1.5-litre EcoBlue diesel engine.

 Ford Mondeo MPG & CO2

-The more powerful 187bhp version can only be specced with an eight-speed automatic gearbox, producing up to 51.4mpg with CO2 emissions of 127g/km.
-A four-wheel drive version is also available; this uses the same automatic gearbox and returns 47.9mpg with CO2 emissions of 135g/km.
+The more powerful 187bhp version can only be specced with an eight-speed automatic gearbox, producing up to 50.4mpg with CO2 emissions of 147g/km.
+A four-wheel drive version is also available; this uses the same automatic gearbox and returns 46.3mpg with CO2 emissions of 160g/km.

 The Ford Mondeo Hybrid (reviewed separately) represents an alternative to diesel, particularly to company-car drivers.
-As it’s a hybrid, it uses a 2.0-litre TiVCT petrol engine mated to an electric motor and is capable of up to 50.4mpg, which we were able to get close to with an average of 46mpg in our test.
-Its CO2 emissions of 94g/km (103g/km for the estate) are the lowest in the range and qualify for low Benefit-in-Kind (BiK) ratings.
+As it’s a hybrid, it uses a 2.0-litre petrol engine mated to an electric motor and is capable of up to 50.4mpg, which we were able to get close to with an average of 46mpg in our test.
+Its CO2 emissions of 127g/km are the lowest in the range and qualify for low Benefit-in-Kind (BiK) ratings.
 It doesn’t qualify for the London Congestion Charge exemption, unlike some rivals that have sub-75g/km CO2 emissions.

 On the whole, the Mondeo's fuel economy is competitive with rivals' – especially with a manual gearbox fitted.
-All Mondeos cost £145 a year to tax after the first year's CO2-weighted payment (except for hybrid models, which cost £135 a year), but it's possible to tip over the £40,000 threshold if you tick every box on a high-end Vignale estate, in which case you'd pay a surcharge of £320 in years two to six.
+All Mondeos cost £150 a year to tax after the first year's CO2-weighted payment (except for hybrid models, which cost £140 a year), but it's possible to tip over the £40,000 threshold if you tick every box on a high-end Vignale estate, in which case you'd pay an extra surcharge in years two to six.

 Ford has one of the biggest dealer networks in the country, so keeping your Mondeo maintained should be simple.
 Pay upfront for a Ford Premium Protect Plan and Ford will carry out two services over two years for £400, or three services over three years for £600, with roadside assistance throughout Europe also included.